\'Etale metaplectic covers of reductive group schemes: Metaplectic dual data

-\begin{void} Let us start with some generalities: $S$ is any scheme and $E$ is any ring.
-The term \emph{tensor category} refers to a symmetric monoidal $E$-linear additive category, and \emph{tensor functor} refers to a symmetric monoidal $E$-linear additive functor between them.
-Denote by $\Mod_E^{\Box}$ the tensor category of finite projective $E$-modules. \end{void}
+\begin{void} We use the term \emph{tensor category} to refer to a symmetric monoidal $E$-linear abelian category, and \emph{tensor functor} to refer to a symmetric monoidal $E$-linear additive functor between them.